-Evaluates into 'signaled' a non-zero value if stat was returned for a job that terminated due to the receipt of a signal.
+Evaluates into 'signaled' a non-zero value if status was returned for a job that terminated due to the receipt of a signal.
 A zero value can also indicate that although the job has terminated due to the receipt of a signal the signal is not available or that it is not known whether the job terminated due to the receipt of a signal.
-In both cases drmaa\wtermsig() SHALL NOT provide signal information.
-A non-zero value returned in 'signaled' parameter indicates signal information can be retrieved by means of drmaa\wtermsig.
+In both cases drmaa wtermsig() SHALL NOT provide signal information.